rohithsowmithra/Coffee-Shop/frontend/README.md

 >_tip_: Do not use **ionic serve**  in production.
 Instead, build Ionic into a build artifact for your desired platforms.
 [Checkout the Ionic docs to learn more](https://ionicframework.com/docs/cli/commands/build)

-## Key Software Design Relevant to Our Coursework
+## Key Software Security Design

 ### Authentication

 The authentication system used for this project is Auth0. `./src/services/auth.service.ts` contains the logic to direct a user to the Auth0 login page, managing the JWT token upon successful callback, and handle setting and retrieving the token from the local store.
-This token is then consumed by our DrinkService (`./src/services/auth.service.ts`) and passed as an Authorization header when making requests to our backend.
+This token is then consumed by the DrinkService (`./src/services/auth.service.ts`) and passed as an Authorization header when making requests to the backend.

 ### Authorization